jmcgill/kitchensync/README.md

 # Reset vs Clean

-By default, all fields that are _not_ nested under the _defaults stanza will be reset back to their specified values each time the tool has run.
+By default, all fields that are _not_ nested under the _defaults stanza will be reset back to their specified values each time the tool is run.
 In the example above, if I had updated my name in the database from "James" to "Jim" it would be reset to "James" when I next run the tool.

 When the reset flag is supplied, the fields under _defaults are also reset.
 This makes _defaults useful for modelling